5 Tips for Motivating Employees to Exceed Your Expectations.

 Gain Commitment.

-Once a manager has helped employees understand the company's vision and mission, their next job is to gain employees' commitment to their role within the organization.
-Gaining employees' commitment transfers the burden of accountability from the manager to the employee.
-When employees are committed to doing a task, they are more likely to show initiative, seek help, and require less follow-up from their manager.
+Once you have helped employees understand the company's vision and mission, your next job is to gain employees' commitment to their role within the organization.
+Gaining employees' commitment transfers the burden of accountability from you to the employee.
+When employees are committed to doing a job, they are more likely to show initiative, seek help, and require less follow-up from you.
 Gaining commitment is essential because commitment is the foundation for accountability.
 Accountability is an obligation or willingness to accept responsibility or to account for one's actions.
-People of character generally will only accept responsibility for things that they believe they can accomplish.
-Also, once someone commits to an action, they are more likely to follow through and honor their commitment.
-By soliciting commitments from an employee, you gain awareness of the employee's belief in their ability to complete a task and their word to put their best effort into achieving it.
+If you establish a safe and candid work environment with your employees, they will only commit to things they believe they can accomplish.
+By soliciting commitments from your employees, you gain awareness of the employee's belief in their ability to complete a task and their word to put their best effort into achieving it.

 Secure Resources.

-After gaining commitment, a manager should seek to understand what resources employees need to complete the task.
+After gaining commitment, you should seek to understand what resources employees need to complete the task.
 If the employees are going to complete the task for the first time, the help they need might be coaching or training.
-A manager should work with the employees to identify the resources required to complete the job.
+You should work with the employees to identify the resources required to complete the job.
 Aligning the amount of time, money, materials, technology, people, or other resources upfront can prevent future frustration, conflict, and delays.
-By identifying and securing the resources necessary to complete the task upfront, the manager can better position the employee for success.
+By identifying and securing the resources necessary to complete the task upfront, you can better position the employee for success.

 Monitor Performance.

-The manager and employee must establish a routine for discussing the employee's relationship with the company and their performance.
+You and your employees must establish a routine for discussing employee satisfaction and performance.
 By defining periodic moments to pause and review actions and results, both parties have certainty that they will be able to discuss

 How is the employee performing compared to expectations?